5. Vector indexing#

 Exercise 5.26

 Given two equal-length vectors x and y, fetch the value from the former that corresponds to the smallest value in the latter.
-Write three versions of such an expression, each dealing with potential ties in y differently, for example:
+Write three versions of such an expression, each dealing with potential ties in y differently.
+For example:

 x <- c("a", "b", "c", "d", "e", "f")